eneuey/startup/README.md

 NOTES FROM SIMON LOGIN:
 By studying the code I have been able to gain a general idea of the process used to authenticate a user.

+NOTES FROM SIMON WS:
+By studying the code for simon websockets I was suprised by how simple it was.
+By looking at the code I learned some of the syntax for working with websockets, and I also learned how to implement a pingpong function to keep the connection alive.

 Elevator Pitch: